-1-DAY CONTOURS NAVIGATION COURSE IN THE YORKSHIRE DALES
+1-DAY COMPASS & CONTOURS COURSE IN THE YORKSHIRE DALES

 With Mark Reid author of ‘The Inn Way’ guidebooks & Mountain Leader

-1-day Contours Navigation course in the beautiful Yorkshire Dales.
+1-day Compass & Contours course in the beautiful Yorkshire Dales, with Mark Reid.

 This course is suitable for people who already have some navigation skills and wish to develop these skills further.
 It is ideal for experienced hillwalkers who want to relate map contours with landform, a refresher for NNAS Bronze and Silver award holders or those working towards their NNAS Gold award or ML assessment.
 Or maybe you just want an adventurous day out on the hills…